Financial Aid Policies

 |Graduate Part-Time Program||The student must maintain a cumulative GPA of 3.0 or above and must be enrolled at a minimum of 4 units per term.
 The scholarship will be renewable for the next 5 terms.|

-The student must maintain a cumulative GPA of 2.0 or above and must be enrolled at least minimum 6 units per term.
+The student must maintain a cumulative GPA of 2.0 or above and must be enrolled at least a minimum of 6 units per term.
 The scholarship will be renewable for the next 5 terms.

-If student chooses another program, the scholarship amount may be adjusted or canceled.
+If the student chooses another program, the scholarship amount may be adjusted or canceled.

 Scholarship award amount may be reduced or canceled if you receive other tuition specific financial assistance, such as employer education benefits or VA benefits.

 The scholarship award amount is not transferable to a future term if the student decides to defer the admission.

 A student’s financial aid eligibility is determined based on enrollment status.
 Most federal and state funds require students to be enrolled at least half-time to be eligible for financial aid.